JunePrimavera/JunePrimavera/README.md

 [Astra API](https://forgejo.sillyjune.xyz/juniper/astra-api) - A machine learning API written in Rust, C and a bit of C++, with GPU accelleration support.

-[Minecraft Vanilla Notebook](https://github.com/JunePrimavera/Minecraft-Vanilla-Notebook) - A Minecraft modding project adding a small notebook to the pause menu
+[Minecraft Vanilla Notebook](https://github.com/JunePrimavera/Minecraft-Vanilla-Notebook) - A small Minecraft modding project adding a notebook to the pause menu.

 ## Contact